4.5

 • How “group think” can blind engineers to “hold safety paramount.”

-• How whistleblowing can prevent some engineering disasters.
+• How whistleblowing can prevent engineering disasters.

 Special Webinar Instructions